bnorton/alive/README.md

 heroku create {{username}}-alive
 ```

+Required:
 - Add a MongoDB database => `heroku addons:create mongohq`
 - Add a username and password for the new mongo database
 - Add a Redis database => `heroku addons:create heroku-redis:hobby-dev`

+Optional:
+- Add a SendGrid account => `heroku addons:create sendgrid:starter`
+- Add a new Incoming WebHook integration to Slack and add the `SLACK_URL` and the `SLACK_CHANNEL` to the heroku config

 ```bash
 heroku config # and grab your mongodb url